 Here we show how to use Amazon AWS Machine Learning to do linear regression.
-In a previous post we explored using Amazon AWS Machine Learning for Logistic Regression.
+In a previous post, we explored using Amazon AWS Machine Learning for Logistic Regression.

-To review, linear regression is used to predict some value y given the values x1, x2, x3, …, xn. in other word it finds the coefficients b1, b2, b3, … , bn plus an offset c to yield this formula:
+To review, linear regression is used to predict some value y given the values x1, x2, x3, …, xn. in other words it finds the coefficients b1, b2, b3, … , bn plus an offset c to yield this formula:

 y = b1x1 + b2x2 + b3x3 + …. + c.

 It uses the least squares error approach to find this formula.
 In other words, think of all these values x1, x2, … existing in some N-dimensional space.
 The line y is the line that minimizes the distance between the observed and predicted values for all these values.
-So it is the line that most nearly splits right down the middle the data observed in the training set.
+So it is the line that most nearly split right down the middle of the data observed in the training set.
 Since we know what that line looks like, we can take any new data, plug those into the formula, and then make a prediction.

 As always models are built like this:

 - Take an input set of data that you think it correlated.
 Such as hours of exercise and weight reduction.

 - Split that data into a training set and testing set.
 Amazon does that splitting for you.

 - Run the linear regression algorithm to find the formula for y.
 Amazon picks linear regression based upon the characteristics of the data.
 It would pick another type of regression or classification model is we picked a data set that for which that was a better fit.

 - Check how accurate the model is by taking the square root of the differences between the observed and predicted values.
 Amazon actually uses the mean of this difference.